wvella/demo-kafka-java-data-contracts-bytetoeat/README.md

 ### 🍲 How It Works

-Client Applications:
+#### Client Applications:

+- **Order Producer**: Simulates customer orders referencing recipes by their `recipe_id`, produces to `raw.orders`.
+- **Order Consumer**: Consumes orders from `raw.orders`
-- **Recipe Producer**: Sends recipe details, including ingredients, steps, and chef info to the Kafka topic in Confluent Cloud.
+- **Recipe Producer**: Sends a single recipe, including ingredients, steps, and chef info to the Kafka topic `raw.recipes` in Confluent Cloud, then terminates.
-   * Runs once and completes.
-   * In this demo, we switch from v1 to v2 of the recipe schema.
-- **Order Producer**: Simulates customer orders referencing recipes by their `recipe_id`.
-   * Runs continuously and produces a batch of orders every twenty seconds.
-- **Kafka Consumers**: Consume orders and recipes, validating and transforming the data based on Avro schemas.
-   * Run continuously
-   * There are three consumer applications:
-      * v1 Recipe Consumer
-      * v2 Recipe Consumer
-      * Order Consumer
+- **Recipe Consumer**: Consume recipes from `raw.recipes`

+This demo demonstrates how Schema Migration can help clients handle a breaking change, by changing the schema in the **Recipe Producer/Consumer** with a new version of the application.

-Managed Components:
+#### Managed Components:

 - **Kafka Cluster**: Confluent Cloud cluster, through which all data flows.
 - **Schema Registry**: Ensures proper validation and schema management for the recipes and orders, and stores various rules.
 - **Flink**: Consumes `raw.orders` and enriches them with the latest recipe from `raw.recipes`, and produces the result to `enriched_orders` topic.

-#### Demo flow
+#### Demo Overview

-1. Set up infrastructure, start these client applications (and Flink job, etc.)
+Prior to running the demo, set up the infrastructure for the demo and start these client applications (and Flink job, etc.):
-   * v1 Recipe Producer
    * Order Producer
-   * v1 Recipe Consumer
    * Order Consumer
-1. Demonstrate data flow through various topics (and Flink)
-1. Demonstrate data quality rule ('require more than one ingredient' on `recipes.raw` topic), and show result of producing invalid recipe
-1. Demonstrate data transformation rule ('transform recipe name' on both `orders.raw` and `recipes.raw` topics, which replaces spaces with dashes and adds a prefix)
-1. Demonstrate data encryption rule (customer information in `orders.raw` topic and downstream `enriched_orders` topic), and show how adding a tag to an existing data contract (schema) encrypts the field in all new messages.
-1. Demonstrate Schema migration rule (join/split chef name) and show how different versions of the recipe producer/consumer handle this by starting the following:
-   * v2 Recipe Producer
+   * Recipe Producer (v1)
-   * v2 Recipe Consumer
+   * Recipe Consumer (v1)

+The demo follows these high-level steps:

+1. **Explanation**: Provide an overview of data flow through the provisioned infrastructure
+1. **Data Quality Rules**: Show how a data quality rule can prevent semantically incorrect data from landing in Kafka topic.
+   * The `raw.recipes` topic has a rule that must include multiple ingredents; invalid recipes will end up in a dead letter queue (`raw.recipes.dlq`)
+1. **Data Transformation Rules**:  Show how a data transformation rule can modify data before it lands in a Kafka topic.
+   * Both the `raw.orders` and `raw.recipes` topics have a data transformation rule that does three things to the `recipe_id` field:
+      * Replace spaces with dashes
+      * Converts to lower case
+      * Prefixes the recipe with `id-recipe`
+1. **Data Encryption Rule**: Shows how Client-Side Field Level Encryption (CSFLE) can be used to encrypt fields tagged with specific properties
+   * The `raw.orders` topic has a rule that encrypts the fields tagged as `PII`
+   * Each order initially has two fields tagged as `PII`: `customer_address` and `ccn` (Credit Card Number)
+   * In the demo, we add a `PII` tag to an existing field (`customer_name`) and show how new messages are automatically encrypted.
+1. **Schema Migration Rules**: Shows how a rule can handle breaking schema changes
+   * In Version 1 of the Recipes producer and consumer, we have field `chef_name`; this field is split into `chef_first_name` and `chef_last_name` in Version 2 of the applications.
+   * v1 and v2 of both the Recipe Producer and Recipe Consumer are able to handle both versions of the data, where the schema migration rule automatically updates the field on the fly.

 #### Demo Architecture
 ![demo-architecture](byte-to-eat-demo-architecture.png)

 #### Demo Recording
 See the `demo-recording-480p.mp4` file in the directory